FloAppsLtd/Documents/SecurityPolicy.md

 FloMembers users can use their Google credentials to log in.

-### Mandrill

-We use Mandrill (part of Mailchimp) to deliver email.
-Full content of the messages is kept on Mandrill servers for 3 days, detailed information about sent messages for 30 days and bounced data for 90 days.

-Mandrill's infrastructure is composed of three key components:

-1) Relay servers (various Amazon-hosted regions), which accept mail from users through the API or SMTP integration
-2) Application servers (in the US), which process and handle everything required for sending and storing data, and
-3) Sending servers (in the US), which handle the actual delivery of emails to recipient servers

-For more information, see [Mailchimp Security page](https://mailchimp.com/about/security/).
-We have signed a Customer EU Data Processing Addendum with them.

 ### Maventa

 Invoice-related data is transferred to [Maventa](https://maventa.com/) when e-invoices are sent.
 Client can delete this data via Maventa panel.